0install/docs/docs/tools/0publish.md

     : Select version to use in `--set-*` commands.

     `-x`, `--xmlsign`
     : Add an XML signature block.
 All remote feeds must be signed.
+As a side-effect, the corresponding public key is exported next to the feed as `<KEYID>.gpg`, so users' 0install clients can fetch it from the same directory to verify the signature.

     `-u`, `--unsign`
     : Remove any signature.